 - Do not cut live branches or trees for firewood.

 - The maximum use of a cabin is 7 days in a 30 day period, unless you have written permission from the superintendent.

-There are three cabins that require reservations.
+There are four cabins that require reservations.
 Reservations can be made up to six months in advance.
 We recommend that you submit reservation requests at least two weeks in advance of your desired dates.
 Cabins are very popular during the months of July and August so plan early if you want to reserve during that time.
 We try to respond quickly to cabin requests but we may not be able to fulfill a request that is submitted within 24 hours of your desired date.
 So request cabins early, especially if you'd like one over a holiday weekend.

 Viking Lodge Cabin